blai30/tankgame-java/README.md

 * Ammo: Increase ammo by 20 (max 999)
 * Fireball: Change weapon to fireball
 * Boomerang: Change weapon to boomerang
+* Gold: Set all stats to their maximum values and change tank sprite to golden

 ## Rules
 * Bullets fired from your own tank will not deal damage to itself.